-Asian squat, Slav squat, and deep squat are the same thing.
+The Asian squat, The Slav squat, and the deep squat are all the same thing.
 They require you to go deep in your squatting position until your buttocks touch your ankles or fall in their line.

 Sounds easy.
 Isn’t it?